 - Ensure trees will not interfere with overhead or underground utilities.
 Idaho Power recommends planting shade trees at least 35 feet from any overhead power lines.
 Learn more about Tree Safety.

 - Consider how the tree might affect visibility, shade nearby flower gardens or impact a neighbor’s home.

 Approximately 1,000 trees are offered each spring and fall through this demonstration project.
 Several species will be available on a first-come, first-serve basis.
 The enrollment tool will be monitored during business hours.
 Should the project fully subscribe after hours, the enrollment tool will not be deactivated until the next business day.
 If you wish to be notified of the next Shade Tree offering in your area, please send your contact information to firstname.lastname@example.org

 You will be responsible for planting the tree or making arrangements for it to be planted.
 Before your tree arrives, you will be emailed a tree-planting guide, which will provide instructions on how to plant and maintain your new tree.
 Additionally, a video has been provided at idahopower.com/shadetree to show you how to properly plant your new tree.
 If you arrange for someone to plant the tree for you, be sure they follow the tree planting guidelines identified for this project.

 At least two days before you plan to dig, call Dig Line at 811 or visit digline.com to make sure the selected tree location does not have any underground utility lines.

 Plus, in the winter, branches from trees planted on the south side of a home can increase winter heating costs by blocking the sun which hovers low and to the south most of the day.

-At pick up you will receive planting guides and other information to help you properly plant and care for your tree.
+Before your tree arrives, you will receive planting guides and other information to help you properly plant and care for your tree.
 Further planting and care are up to you.
 Some community resources that may be of assistance include the following: